akornatskyy/wheezy.web/doc/tutorial.rst

 Handlers
 ^^^^^^^^

-Views contain handlers that respond to requests sent by browser.
+Views contain handlers that respond to requests sent by a browser.
 We need two
 handlers: one for list and the other one to add a greeting.

 List handler returns a list of greeting stored (file ``views.py``)::